pngan/database-notes/README.md

 # database-notes
-This repository containts personal notes related to the use of databases for learning and experimentation purposes.
+This repository contains personal notes related to the use of databases for learning and experimentation purposes.